Thoregon/evolux.ui/doc/spec.md

 Input component for a property, based on the schema attibute type.
 Default apperence, options for the view definition to change apperance e.g. to dropdown/checkbox.

+## UI Element Controls
+Stored in Matter to communicate toe current state of UI components between same view or same viewed entities on multiple UI's, also on different clients.

 ## ViewObjectMirror
 An object directly representing a view model which is a mirror of a (part) bounded context.
 It is comprised of entities, value objects and computations of the context